apache/drill/_docs/connect-a-data-source/plugins/110-s3-storage-plugin.md

 To configure the S3 storage plugin, log in to the Drill Web UI and then update the S3 configuration with the bucket name, as described in the following steps:

-1- To access the Drill Web UI, enter the following URL in the address bar of your web browser:
+1\.
+To access the Drill Web UI, enter the following URL in the address bar of your web browser:

        http://<drill-hostname>:8047

        //The drill-hostname is a node on which Drill is running.

-2-To configure the S3 storage plugin in Drill, complete the following steps:
+2\.
+To configure the S3 storage plugin in Drill, complete the following steps:

-   a.
+   a\.
 Click on the **Storage** page.
-   b.
+   b\.
 Find the S3 option on the page and then click **Update** next to the option.
-   c.
+   c\.
 Configure the S3 storage plugin, specifying the bucket in the `"connection"` property, as shown in the following example:

-**Note:** The `"config"` block in the following S3 storage plugin configuration contains the access key and endpoint properties required if you want to define your AWS credentials in the storage plugin configuration.
+**Note:** The `"config"` block in the following S3 storage plugin configuration contains the access key and endpoint properties required if you want to define your AWS credentials here.
 Do not include the `"config"` block in your S3 storage plugin configuration if you defined your AWS credentials in the core-site.xml file.

        {
 	"type": "file",